Some links may lead to French-only pages.

 Historic sites, museums and libraries

-- The following provincial historic sites and museums offer services, resources, school programming and/or special events in French:
+- The following provincial historic sites and museums offer services, resources, school programming and/or events in French:

 - Alberta's publicly funded libraries offer French-language resources; the majority are accessible throughout the province through the inter-library loan program.